aws-samples/shopfloor-connectivity/docs/core/cloud-secret-configuration.md

 ---
 ### Alias
-Alias for the secret
+The Alias property provides an alternative local name for referencing the secret within configuration placeholders.
+This optional string property allows you to use a simpler or more context-appropriate name when referring to the secret instead of using its actual SecretId or ARN.

 **Type**: String

-Optional.
-Alternative local name to reference a secret from a placeholder in the configuration.

 ---
 ### Labels
- Labels to specify specific value to read for the secret.
+The Labels property specifies which version of the secret to retrieve using AWS Secrets Manager staging labels.
+This string property defaults to "AWSCURRENT" to fetch the current version of the secret, but can be set to other staging labels to access different versions.

 **Type**: String

-Default is AWSCURRENT which is the current value of a secret

 ---
 ### SecretId
-Name or ARN of the secret
+The SecretId property identifies the AWS Secrets Manager secret using either its name or Amazon Resource Name (ARN).
+This required string property allows referencing the secret in configuration placeholders using either format, providing flexibility in how the secret is identified and accessed.

+ If the ARN of a secret is used, both the ARN or the name of the read secret can be used as a reference in the placeholder.

 **Type**: String

- If the ARN of a secret is used, both the ARN or the name of the read secret can be used as a reference in the placeholder.

 [^top](#cloudsecretconfiguration)